 I was born in Los Angeles and raised by New Yorkers.
-For more than a decade, I lived in San Francisco, where I attended the Graduate School of Journalism at UC Berkeley and began my career as a freelance magazine writer.
+For more than a decade, I lived in San Francisco, where I attended the Graduate School of Journalism at UC Berkeley and began my career as a magazine writer.

 My other writing/producing credits include: The Day Sports Stood Still, an Emmy-nominated HBO Sports documentary about pro athletes and social justice activism during the 2020 pandemic; Inside Bill's Brain: Decoding Bill Gates, a three-part series for Netflix directed by Academy Award-winner Davis Guggenheim; and All Things Must Pass: The Rise and Fall of Tower Records, a feature documentary directed by Colin Hanks that was called "disarmingly intimate" by Newsweek.

-Since 2007, my writing has appeared in various print publications including Wired, Esquire, Men's Health, New York Times, Popular Science, Maxim, and Playboy.
+Since 2007, my writing has appeared in various print publications including Wired, Esquire, Men's Health, New York Times Magazine, Popular Science, Maxim, and Playboy.
 Among other subjects, I've written investigative features about biotech and body hackers, performed as a pro mascot, profiled a 1980's wrestler named the Iron Sheik, experimented with online dating, and explored non-pharmaceutical treatments for military veterans with PTSD.

 In 2019, I published a 10,000-word narrative about an Olympic hopeful cyclist who became one of the most prodigious bank robbers in American history.
 Co-published by Epic Magazine x Chicago Magazine, The Bicycle Thief was selected for the 2020 edition of Best American Sports Writing.
 The story follows Tom Justice, who spent four years robbing 26 banks in 13 cities across four U.S. states.
 For every robbery, he always used the same getaway vehicle: his bicycle.

 I'm also the writer and managing editor of a book based on the website Cabin Porn.
-Published by Little, Brown and Company, Cabin Porn debuted on the New York Times bestseller list in 2015 and has since been translated into several languages, including French, Japanese, Polish, German, Korean, and Chinese.
+Published by Little, Brown and Company, Cabin Porn debuted on the New York Times bestseller list in 2015 and has since been translated into eight languages, including French, Japanese, Polish, German, Korean, and Chinese.
 According to Powell's Books, "It’s sweet to look at beautiful photos of woodsy cabins...
 But the stories about the work behind the cabins — that’s the magic."

 photo by Noah Kalina